ReSwift/ReSwift/README.md

 - [CounterExample](https://github.com/Swift-Flow/CounterExample): A very simple counter app implemented with Swift Flow.
 This app also demonstrates the basics of routing with SwiftFlowRouter.
 - [Meet](https://github.com/Ben-G/Meet): A real world application being built with Swift Flow - currently still very early on.

+#Credits

+- Thanks a lot to [Dan Abramov](https://github.com/gaearon) for building redux - all ideas in here and many implementation details were provided by his framework.